Habrador/Unity-Programming-Patterns/README.md

 ## 18. Object Pool

 If you constantly create and destroy objects, the performance of your game will suffer.
-A better way is to create the objects once in the beginning and deactivate them.
+A better way is to create the objects once when you start the game and deactivate them.
 When you need an object, you pick one of the deactivate objects and activate it.
 When you don't need the object anymore, you deactivate it instead of destroying it.

 **How to implement?**